Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 - **Minecraft Java**: Should be the best fit for all Minecraft Java versions.
 It protects the Minecraft Query protocol and is tuned for TCP traffic.
 It was added in 2024 but is also available for previous generations of Bare Metal Game servers.
 Use with caution if other UDP games are hosted on the same IP.
 - **Minecraft Query**: General Minecraft Query protocol protection.
-- **Minecraft Bedrock**: Minecraft Bedrock protection (with RakNet cookies support), added in the 3rd gen. of Bare Metal Game servers (2024, EPYC based).
+- **Minecraft Bedrock**: Minecraft Bedrock protection (with RakNet cookies support), added to the recent GAME-1 and GAME-2 Bare Metal Game Servers (2024 and later).
 - **Minecraft Pocket Edition**: Minecraft PE/Bedrock protection, the same as Bedrock, kept for compatibility reasons.

 #### Valheim

-- **Valheim**: New protecion engine, added in the 3rd gen. of Bare Metal Game servers (2024, EPYC based).
+- **Valheim**: New protecion engine, added to the recent GAME-1 and GAME-2 Bare Metal Game Servers (2024 and later).

 > [!primary]
 > If you host a bigger service with one of the supported games, but still observe false positives from Anti-DDoS Infrastructure systems, please reach out to our support via the [Help Centre](https://help.ovhcloud.com/csm?id=csm_get_help) with all the details to be able to tune up the application profile.